Part B: Prohibited Conduct

 Disparate impact occurs when policies or practices that appear to be neutral unintentionally result in a disproportionate impact on a protected group or person that:

-• Excludes an individual from participation in (except as permitted by law),
+• Excludes an individual from participation in,

 • denies the individual benefits of, or